Safari Ranking: 1 = Ok, 5 = Excellent

 The film was recently awarded 2nd prize in the moving image category of the annual Travel Photographer of the Year competition.

 Here is a list of just some of our favourite places to visit in Namibia.
 They are all places that we would recommend for a self drive safari.
-This is not a comprehensive list and there are many other superb locations which we we'll be happy to discuss with you.
+This is not a comprehensive list and if there are other places you are keen to visit and would like further information please let us know and we'll be happy to help.

 Etosha National Park